kaiizeninc/backend-exercise/README.md

 You can use `npm run test` to run unit tests via `vitest` if you need.
 An example test stub has been provided.

-### Submitting your completed project
+### When you're finished (or after you've spent two hours on it)

-Please push your completed work to a new repo on Github or Gitlab or wherever, and send us a link.
-We'll schedule an hour meeting where we go over your solution together.
+Give us access to your cloned repo for us to review, like by publishing it as a public Github or Gitlab repo.
+We'll then schedule a one hour review meeting with you.
+In this meeting, we'll cover about what you did, any problems you ran into, how you overcame those problems, and ask questions about your approach.